developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

 ## Overview

-Template Builder is a web-based tool for creating templates, which define the information captured by DataWedge's [Document Capture](../input/barcode/#documentselectiondocumentcapturedocumentcapture) feature (part of NextGen (NG) SimulScan) and determine how it will be processed and made available to DataWedge.
-[NG SimulScan](../input/barcode/#nextgensimulscanconfiguration) is a data capture solution for retrieving data from documents, forms, and labels by scanning barcodes or capturing partial or entire documents as images.
-Templates are the key to controlling NG SimulScan data capture features and for processing the acquired data so it can be consumed by an application.
+Template Builder is a web-based tool for creating templates, which define the information acquired from the DataWedge feature [Document Capture](../input/barcode/#documentselectiondocumentcapturedocumentcapture) and determine how it will be processed and made available for consumption by applications.
+Document Capture, as part of [NextGen (NG) SimulScan](../input/barcode/#nextgensimulscanconfiguration), is a data capture solution for retrieving data from documents, forms, and labels by scanning barcodes or capturing partial or entire documents as images.
+Templates are the key to controlling Document Capture features and for processing the acquired data so it can be consumed by an application.
 Each template is associated with a target document (e.g. shipping receipt, part label) to capture and process as part of a workflow.

 This guide provides step-by-step instructions for using the interface of Template Builder to [create Templates](#usingtemplatebuilder) and deploy them to devices.